 The complaint numbers should not be interpreted as reflecting violations of law as the data being provided were taken directly from reports submitted by carriers.
 The Department has not audited or verified these consumer complaint numbers nor has the Department reviewed the substance of each of the complaints filed with the carriers to determine whether the incidents constituted violations of the ACAA or the provisions of 14 CFR Part 382.
 The Department's Enforcement Office does, however, investigate each complaint filed directly with DOT's Aviation Consumer Protection Division.
 The Department's Enforcement Office also audits carriers as it deems necessary to ensure accurate reporting.
-In 2009, 2010, 2011, 2012, and 2013, the Enforcement Office conducted a number of on-site investigations, which involved reviewing both U.S. and foreign carrier records to, among other things, verify the accuracy of the carrier's disability reporting.
+Between 2009 and 2014, the Enforcement Office conducted a number of on-site investigations, which involved reviewing both U.S. and foreign carrier records to, among other things, verify the accuracy of the carrier's disability reporting.
 As a result of these on-site investigations, the Enforcement Office discovered several instances where carriers were undercounting disability-related complaints and assessed fines against them.
-Most recently, in January, February and May of 2012, three carriers were fined \$100,000 for violating numerous provisions of the ACAA regulation, including undercounting disability-related complaints.
+In January, February and May of 2012, three carriers were fined \$100,000 for violating